Investigating and Modeling the Dynamics of Long Ties: Conclusion

 where $D_{ij}^{(t)}$ is the interaction duration between $i$ and $j$ in phase $t$.
 To reduce the impact of extreme values, we take the logarithm of $D_{ij}^{(t)}$.
 Since $D_{ij}^{(t)} \geq 0$, $c^{(t)}_{ij} \geq 0$.

 When minimizing the loss function, we treat the time investment of $i$ in $j$, which is calculated by the interaction duration or frequency, as the input and endowment vectors in this loss function as the variables to be inferred.
 Note that the existence of the $\delta$ may result in an uncontrollable gradient issue.
-We thus use grid search for this variable and check the robustness of our results in \textit{SI}.
-Moreover, we also discuss the selection of the number of dimensions of the endowment vectors in \textit{SI}.
+We thus use grid search for this variable and check the robustness of our results in Supplementary Note 8.
+Moreover, we also discuss the selection of the number of dimensions of the endowment vectors in Supplementary Note 8.

-To facilitate the learning process, we apply mini-batch stochastic gradient descent with Adam optimizer.\cite{kingma2014adam} Consistent with conventional network embedding algorithms, node sampling probability is proportional to node degree ($d^{\frac{3}{4}}$).\cite{mikolov2013distributed} In this case, the endowment vectors of both these sampled nodes and their neighbors will be updated in each epoch in the gradient descent.
-In \textit{SI}, we show that our learning converges under this setting.
-Details in the machine learning implementation are also discussed in \textit{SI}.
+To facilitate the learning process, we apply mini-batch stochastic gradient descent with Adam optimizer~\cite{kingma2014adam}.
+Consistent with conventional network embedding algorithms, node sampling probability is proportional to node degree ($d^{\frac{3}{4}}$)~\cite{mikolov2013distributed}.
+In this case, the endowment vectors of both these sampled nodes and their neighbors will be updated in each epoch in the gradient descent.
+In Supplementary Note 8, we show that our learning converges under this setting.
+Details in the machine learning implementation are also discussed in Supplementary Note 8.